YehSal/react-blog/README.md

 # React Blog
-This a blog built using ReactJS
+This is a blog built using ReactJS